-Because the symptoms of thyroid problems, like fatigue, muscular pains, mood changes and depression, can also be caused by various other disorders, it’s best to consult with a doctor if your symptoms become very strong.
-Once you confirm you have a thyroid disorder, begin to explore your treatment options by finding the root cause of your condition.
+Some symptoms of thyroid problems, like fatigue, muscular pains, mood changes and depression, can also be caused by various other disorders, so it’s best to find a doctor who can help review your health information.
+Once you confirm you have a thyroid disorder, such as by having a blood test done, you can begin to explore your treatment options.

 - The thyroid gland serves as the body’s “thermostat,” helping continuously regulate things like temperature, hunger levels, sex drive, mood and energy expenditure through the release of certain hormones.

-- The two most common thyroid problems are hypothyroidism and hyperthyroidism.
-Women are affected much more often, especially with Hashimoto’s thyroiditis, which is an autoimmune condition.
+- The two most common thyroid problems are hypothyroidism (often tied to Hashimoto’s, an autoimmune disease) and hyperthyroidism.
+Women are affected much more often, especially with Hashimoto’s thyroiditis

-- Natural remedies for thyroid problems include improving your diet, reversing deficiencies, reducing stress, staying active and avoiding toxicity/chemical exposure.
+- Natural remedies include improving your diet, reversing deficiencies, reducing stress, staying active and avoiding toxicity/chemical exposure.